Mahar

-Mahar is one of the Indian castes found largely in the state of Maharashtra and neighbouring areas.
+Mahar is an Indian caste found largely in the state of Maharashtra and neighbouring areas.
+As of 2017 the Mahar caste is designated as a Scheduled Caste in 16 Indian states.

 Most of the Mahar community followed B. R. Ambedkar in converting to Buddhism in the middle of the 20th century.
-As of 2017 the Mahar caste was designated as a Scheduled Caste in 16 Indian states.

-Most Mahars converted to Buddhism in response to the injustices of the caste system practiced within Brahmanism.
-Thus, the practice of untouchability began and continued for generations.
-It was the primary reason for most of the Mahar community to follow Dr. B. R. Ambedkar in embracing Buddhism and re-establishing it in the middle of the 20th century.
+This was in response to the injustices of the caste system practiced within Brahmanism.

 History

 The Mahars are considered to be the original inhabitants of Maharashtra.
-The community is also known as Kathiwale (Men with Sticks), Bumiputera and (Sons of the Soil), Mirasi (Landlords).
+The community is also known as Kathiwale (Men with Sticks), Bumiputera (Sons of the Soil), and Mirasi (Landlords).
 Traditionally they have the role of defending village boundaries from outsiders, invading tribes, criminals, and thieves.
-The Kathiwale name represents their former duty as village administrator.
+The Kathiwale name represents their former duty as village administrators.
 They were also responsible for maintaining law and order throughout the villages as administrators.
 The Mahars have a long and proud tradition of bearing arms.

 From the time of early Islamic rule, villages in Maharashtra were part of the Baluta system.
 In that system, different castes were assigned different roles, each with its own tasks and rights.
 The duties assigned to the Mahar in the Baluta system included being village watchmen, trackers of thieves, messengers, wall menders, adjudicators of boundary disputes, and suppliers of coarse cloth to the village.
 In return for these services, the village granted them a watan, or rights to a small piece of land to do their own cultivation.
 The watan also included a share of village produce.
 They also worked at times as agricultural labourers.
 However, the Mahar were socio-economically above most other untouchable groups because their traditional role had been important in the village administrative system.
-This had necessitated that they had at least a rudimentary education, and frequently brought them into contact with upper-caste Hindus.In the Baluta system, apart from many traditional duties mentioned above, the Mahar were assigned work of removing dead cattle from the village, they also started eating the meat from the cattle that had died naturally.
+This had necessitated that they had at least a rudimentary education, and frequently brought them into contact with upper-caste Hindus.
+In the Baluta system, apart from many traditional duties mentioned above, the Mahar were assigned work of removing dead cattle from the village, they also started eating the meat from the cattle that had died naturally.
 This formed the basis for the caste being treated as untouchables.
 The Mahar community defends consumption of beef by saying the famines were the reason they started eating the beef.